georglind/konvert/README.md

 ## Extensions

 The conversion graph has been implemented in the ``conversions`` module.
 It is possible to create additional conversion graphs and register existing or new conversions in those graphs.
 As an example we may create a colors module, which converts between values in the RGB and HSL color space.
-For this is example we will not bother with vectorizing the entities, and instead just work with single color entries and use the  ``colorsys`` module in the python standard library.
+For this example we will not bother with vectorizing the entities, and instead just work with single color entries and use the  ``colorsys`` module in the python standard library.

 ```python
 import colorsys